zhangyuyi99/sunset-notifier/README.md

 A tiny background script that reminds you to go watch the sunset.

 Runs on Windows, macOS, and Linux.
-No internet required.
 No API key.
 Completely free.

 ---